Accepts Healthy Volunteers

 The disease, disorder, syndrome, illness, or injury that is being studied.

 |Study Website:||View Trial Website|

-A participant with an established diagnosis of EoE who is undergoing Standard of Care treatment with a four or less food elimination diet (not including or counting foods restricted at time of EoE diagnosis) without swallowed steroid medication (to optimize statistical chance of finding a trigger food for EoE), is in histological remission, and has been recommended as part of Standard of Care to start a single new food introduction by the subject's clinical allergist or gastroenterologist will be enrolled in the study.
+A participant with an established diagnosis of EoE who is undergoing Standard of Care treatment with a four or less food elimination diet (not including or counting foods restricted at time of EoE diagnosis) OR is on topical swallowed steroid therapy with any number of foods eliminated from the diet, is in histological remission, and has been recommended as part of Standard of Care to start a single new food introduction OR remove the swallowed steroid treatment by the subject's clinical allergist or gastroenterologist will be enrolled in the study.
 14-17 days after the introduction of the clinically recommended single food antigen, a TNE will be performed to assess the esophageal mucosa.
 TNE will be performed every 2 weeks for six weeks (3 total TNE) to evaluate recurrence time of mucosal eosinophilia (>15 eos/HPF), other histological changes, and patient tolerance to serial TNE.
 At week 6 a sedated esophagoscopy will be offered as an alternative choice to TNE if the participant chooses.

 Contact a Trial Team

 If you are interested in learning more about this trial, find the trial site nearest to your location and contact the site coordinator via email or phone.
 We also strongly recommend that you consult with your healthcare provider about the trials that may interest you and refer to our terms of service below.